Marcelo-Diament/store-block/README.md

 ### Introduction

 VTEX IO uses [GraphQL](https://graphql.org/) to data transfer processes.
 To make the GraphQL API integration easier, we'll use **Apollo Client**, a state management lib that offers native React integration through hooks.
-The `react-apollo` integration is already decleared in `package.json` .
+The `react-apollo` integration is already declared in `package.json` .

 ### Adding countdown component to product page

-In this practice we'll modify our Countdown component to search for the targetDate of the releaseDate field of a VTEX product.
+In this practice, we'll modify our Countdown component to search for the targetDate of the releaseDate field of a VTEX product.

 Basically, we'll add the countdown component to `./store-theme/store/blocks/product.jsonc` (right before the `buy-button` ).

-After doing this preparation, lets start our GraphQL queries.
+After doing this preparation, let's start our GraphQL queries.

 ### Realease Date Query